KubaJastrz/resources/README.md

-This is a collection of resources for my favorite tools.
+This is a collection of resources for my favorite things.

 Check out [Issues](https://github.com/KubaJastrz/resources/issues) for a full list.